vicentemundim/dice-roller/README.md

 It will generate a 3d 10-sided dice that rolls when clicked.
 For now there are only 10 and 20 sides dices implemented.

 Check out usage examples in the `spec/dummy` application.

+It is made as a Rails engine to ease setup for Rails applications.

 ## Installing